planttheidea/crio/API.md

 * crio.isObject `{any}`, returns *boolean*
     * Determine if the object passed is a `CrioObject`

-As most of these methods replicate (or just use) the native method, most will be links to MDN to better describe how to use them.
+Methods with the same name as the native method will be a link to MDN, as they are meant to be as similar to the native method as possible.
 Where any specific differences from the default behavior exist, they will be called out, however one broad difference is that all methods that are not getters which return primitive values are chainable.

 ## Arrays